SyakeerRahman/DataCamp_Data_Engineer_Joining_Data_in_SQL/README.md

 ``

 - [ ] Joining with aliased tables

+``
+select c.code as country_code, name, year, inflation_rate
+FROM countries AS c
+-- Join to economies (alias e)
+Inner join economies e ON
+-- Match on code field using table aliases e.code = c.code
+``
 - [ ] USING in action
 - [ ] Defining relationships
 - [ ] Relationships in our database